meteor/blaze/README.md

 ## Quick Start

 Blaze is a [Meteor](http://meteor.com/)-only package for now.
-In the future, we intend have Blaze on npm so you can use it in your stack.
+In the future, we intend to have Blaze on npm so you can use it in your stack.

 Each new Meteor project you create using the `--blaze` flag has Blaze included (via the `blaze-html-templates` package).